 All too often, marketing teams spend too much time worrying about the number of leads they generate, and not enough on the quality of the leads.
 A steady stream of sales and marketing leads is important, but unless these people eventually purchase from you, they don’t provide much value.

 Lead-to-Close Conversion Rate measures the average percentage of leads that end up becoming customers.
-The natural way to calculate this marketing metric is to divide the number of sales made in a specific time period, by the number of leads generated within that same time period.
+The natural way to calculate this key performance indicator (KPI) is to divide the number of sales made in a specific time period, by the number of leads generated within that same time period.
 So, if your organization made 15 sales the first quarter, but generated 100 leads – your Lead to Close Conversion Rate would be 15%.

 However, the average sales cycle can take weeks or even months.
 Meaning, a lead you generate this November may not become a customer until next November.